rit-coms/COMS-Console/CONTRIBUTE.md

 npm run tauri dev
 ```

-To build this project for your current platform
+To build the release versione of the project for your current platform

 ```bash
 # In top level of repository